0xSero/partisia-docs/docs/smart-contracts/integration/ledger/how-to-use-ledger-on-partisia-blockchain.md

 # How to use Ledger on Partisia Blockchain

-Ledger is a hardware wallet that is considered one of the most secure ways to store your digital assets.
+Ledger is a hardware wallet that is considered one of the mos t secure ways to store your digital assets.
 Ledger uses an offline, or cold storage, method of generating private keys.
 Ledger is integrated with our block explorer [(Browser)](https://browser.partisiablockchain.com/account).

 Install the Partisia Blockchain app on your Ledger device to sign transactions and manage MPC tokens with